Temporomandibular Joint Disorders

 The temporomandibular joint, or TMJ, is the sliding hinge that connects your lower jawbone to your skull.
 Sometimes, this joint can become misaligned, resulting in various oral health complications: clenching and grinding your teeth, difficulty in moving your jaw, overall pain in or around the jaw or ear, and discomfort or aching when chewing food.
 If these symptoms are common occurrences for you, you may have TMJ disorder.

 As a craniofacial pain specialist, Dr. Michael Barnett is able to determine if you have TMJ disorder and can provide orthopedic treatments for the condition.
-Our dentist at Stony Brook Dental Care offers TMJ disorder treatments in the Louisville neighborhoods of Jeffersontown and its neighbors.
+With extensive training and some of the most advanced equipment in the industry, Dr. Barnett is recognized as the leading TMJ Specialist in Louisville.

 What is TMJ disorder?